2022 Las Vegas Raiders season: Week 5: at Kansas City Chiefs

 The Raiders next traveled to Kansas City to face the Chiefs on Monday Night Football.
 The Raiders blew a 17–0 lead and lost to the Chiefs, 30–29.
 The Raiders took the lead early in the first quarter when Derek Carr hit Davante Adams on a 58-yard touchdown pass.
 Following a missed field goal by the Chiefs, Josh Jacobs scored on a one-yard run to give the Raiders a 14–0 lead early in the second quarter.
 A Daniel Carlson field goal pushed the lead to 17 before Patrick Mahomes led the Chiefs on a six play, 43-yard drive to narrow the lead to 17–7.
 Carlson's second field goal of the game with 17 seconds left in the half pushed the lead to 20–7.
 However, Mahomes quickly put the Chiefs in field goal position and Matthew Wright's 59-yard field goal as the half ended left the Raiders ahead 20–10 at the half.
 The Chiefs narrowed the lead to three as Mahomes hit Travis Kelce for his second touchdown in the game on the first drive of the second half.
-Following a punt, Mahomes hit Kelce again to give KC the 24–20 lead.
+Following a punt, Mahomes hit Kelce again to give Kansas City the 24–20 lead.
 Carlson's field goal early in the fourth quarter left the Raiders trailing by one point.
-Kelce's fourth touchdown catch of the game and a missed two-point conversion left Vegas trailing 30–23 with seven minutes left.
+Kelce's fourth touchdown catch of the game and a missed two-point conversion left Las Vegas trailing 30–23 with seven minutes left.
 Carr answered the score, hitting Adams again on a 48-yard touchdown pass to bring the Raiders within a point with 4:27 remaining.
 Electing to try for two to take the lead, Jacobs was stuffed as the conversion failed.
 Still trailing by one, the Raiders forced the Chiefs to punt with 2:29 left.
-Vegas was able to move to midfield, but time ran out as the Raiders lost 30–29.
+Las Vegas was able to move to midfield, but time ran out as the Raiders lost 30–29.
 Jacobs ran for 154 yards in the loss.